Vishnu2468/DevConnect/README.md

 ## Installation

-Follow these steps to set up and run DevConnect locally.
+Follow these steps to set up and run DevConnect locally for both the web and mobile applications.

 ### Prerequisites
 - Python 3.8+ installed
 - Node.js 18+ and npm/yarn installed
 - MySQL installed and running
 - Git installed
+- For mobile development: React Native CLI, Android Studio (for Android), or Xcode (for iOS)

 ### Backend Setup